 - Hyperoxaluria hits when your urine has too much of a chemical called oxalate.
-Oxalate is a natural part of your system, and your liver makes a chemical that controls it.
-If your liver makes too little of that chemical, oxalate builds up.
-Then it can cause kidney stones and kidney failure.
+In this condition, your liver makes too little much oxalate due to a genetic mutation.
+This can cause kidney stones and kidney failure.
 If your kidneys do fail, that can give you oxalosis, where the oxalate collects in other organs and causes more trouble.

 - Wilson's disease makes copper build up in your liver and other organs.
 Its first symptoms usually show up when you’re between the ages of 6 and 35, most often in your teens.
 It not only affects your liver, but it can cause nerve and psychiatric problems.